zendeskgarden/react-components/CONTRIBUTING.md

 To see all the components and how they are used, boot up the [styleguide](https://zendeskgarden.github.io/react-components):

 ```
-$ yarn start
+$ npm start
 ```

 ### Testing

-You can execute the entire test suite with `yarn test`.
+You can execute the entire test suite with `npm test`.

-You can run the tests in watch mode with `yarn watch:jest`.
+You can run the tests in watch mode with `npm run watch:jest`.

 When that tests are running in test mode, you can run the tests of a single file the following way:

 ```
-yarn test:jest ./src/Button/spec.js
+npm run test:jest ./src/Button/spec.js
 ```

 ## Merging